A duality theoretic view on limits of finite structures: Extended version

 Recall that we assumed that Priestley duals are based on the sets of completely meet-irreducible elements of the respective canonical extensions.
 Therefore, Lemma~\ref{l:f-basics} shows that we can define the first partial operation

-with $\dom(-) = \{(z,x) \mid x \leq i(z)\}$,\footnote{Observe that we decided to flip the arguments of $f\la_1$.
-This is because we typically think of the minus operation as being antitone in the second argument, whereas $f\la_1$ is antitone in the first argument.} by setting
+with $\dom(-) = \{(z,x) \mid x \leq i(z)\}$, by setting\footnote{Observe that we decided to flip the arguments of $f\la_1$.
+This is because we typically think of the minus operation as being antitone in the second argument, whereas $f\la_1$ is antitone in the first argument.}

 where $\kappa$ is the order-isomorphism between $\J(C\can)$ and $\M(C\can)$.